Ring-r/bt-manager/README.md

 - use celery as bakground tasks.
 - use fastapi background task (if it is possible).
 - use dramtiq as background tasks.

+## references
+- [Asynchronous Tasks with FastAPI and Celery | TestDriven.io](https://testdriven.io/blog/fastapi-and-celery/). it is an example to start.